 Do you offer LLM concentrations?

-Yes, the Illinois LLM program is designed to introduce international students to the U.S. legal system while also providing the opportunity for them to complete a concentration in their own area of academic or professional interest to enhance their legal education.
+Yes, the Illinois LLM program is designed to provide students the opportunity to complete a concentration in their own area of academic or professional interest to enhance their legal education.
 Formal concentrations for the LLM degree are offered in the following areas:

 - Corporate Law, Commercial Law, and Trade